Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/map_uv.rst

 In the next example, we overlay a logo on top of a cubie-type thing, and we ensure that we Enable the Alpha pre-multiply button on the Mix node.
-The logo is used as additional UV Texture on top of the grid.
+The logo is used as additional UV Texture on top of the existing texture.
 Other examples include the possibility that there was used an unauthorized product box during the initial animation, and it is needed to substitute in a different product sponsor after rendering.